 Stuart Brisley (b.
 1933, Surrey) studied at Guildford School of Art (1949–54), the Royal College of Art in London (1956–59), the Akademie der Bildenden Künste in Munich (1959–60) and Florida State University in Tallahassee (1960–62).
 Brisley lives and works in London and Dungeness.

-Brisley’s pioneering practice spans over six decades and encompasses painting, sculpture, site-specific installation, sound, photography, film and performance.
+Brisley’s pioneering practice spans over seven decades and encompasses painting, sculpture, site-specific installation, sound, photography, film, writing and performance.
 During his important and expansive career Brisley has lived and worked between the UK, mainland Europe and the United States, absorbing a diverse and unique range of influences and forging one of the most poignant, inimitable voices in contemporary art.

 At the core of Brisley’s multi-media practice is an ongoing commitment to making work that questions social and political structures.
 From the late 1960s he began creating performances in which the human body endured extreme physical, psychological and emotional challenges in order to express symbolically the conflict of the individual against dominant structures.
 These influential early works pioneered the development of an art form with a new democratic foundation for a responsive and engaged artist-audience relationship, mirroring and inducing the spectator to confront their own social realities as they manoeuvre between authority and freedom.